nicoll-douglas/nginx-proxy-starter/README.md

 # Nginx + Docker + SSL Starter Kit

-A production-ready Docker + Nginx + Let's Encrypt starter kit / setup for deploying Dockerized web applications with automatic SSL certificate management using Nginx Proxy and Let's Encrypt.
+A Docker + Nginx + Let's Encrypt starter kit / setup for deploying Dockerized web applications to a server with automatic SSL certificate management using Nginx Proxy and Let's Encrypt.

 ## Overview